 In one set of Celtic correspondences for the 12 Days of Solstice, we are now in the third of four sets of three days, that which honours the rebirth of the Sun God, and honouring his guidance in this physical world (the other three sets honour the Maiden, the Mother and the Crone.

-In another variation, Lugh — who we celebrate at Lughnasadh in early August (NH) — is sacrificed into the land as seed following the harvest, transforming him into a god of the dark energies to be reborn at Solstice as a god of the Sun and Light.
+In another variation, Lugh — who we celebrate at Lúnasa (aka Lughnasadh) in early August (NH) — is sacrificed into the land as seed following the harvest, transforming him into a god of the dark energies to be reborn at Solstice as a god of the Sun and Light.

-Newgrange in Ireland, a 500 year old Neolithic earth mound monument, is perhaps the most dramatic example of this concept of rebirth and its importance to early Celts.
+Newgrange (in Irish Sí an Bhrú, located in Brú na Bóinne a UNESCO World Heritage Site) in Ireland, is a 5000+ year old Neolithic earth mound monument, and is perhaps the most dramatic example of this concept of rebirth and its importance to early Celts.
 The monument itself is essentially the womb of the Great Mother goddess, which is pierced by a shaft of light by the god Dagda at Winter Solstice, impregnating her with Young Angus aka Angus Óg.